 - Representation: An attorney who has entered his/her appearance is the attorney of record until the case is closed or until a motion for leave to withdraw has been filed and approved by the court.
 Until the case is closed or the motion to withdraw has been approved, YOU SHOULD APPEAR WITH OR FOR YOUR CLIENT ON THE COURT DATE.
 Any attorney who wishes to withdraw as the attorney for a defendant shall file a Motion for Leave to Withdraw with the court and forward a copy of said Motion to the defendant’s last known address along with a Notice including a court date on which the defendant shall appear.
 A copy of the letter or notice to the defendant shall be attached to the Motion for Leave to Withdraw.
 (St. Louis County Local Court Rules 21.4)

 - Request for Recall of Warrants: If an attorney seeks to have a warrant recalled, said attorney shall file an entry of appearance with the court by mail or fax; NOT BOTH, which shall include the defendant’s name, date of birth, the case number(s) if known, the attorney’s name, bar number, address, phone number, fax number and email address.
 The Entry may include a request to have the warrant recalled or a request to have the bond reduced, or said request may be filed in a separate motion.
-The court administrator has been authorized to recall a warrant on any matter in which there has been two or fewer court dates on which the defendant failed to appear.
-All other requests for warrants to be recalled shall be ruled upon by the Judge.
+Any motions filed by mail or fax will be set aside for the judge to review on our next scheduled court date.
+All requests for warrants to be recalled shall be ruled upon by the Judge.
 Upon the cancellation of a warrant, the court shall assign a court date at which time the defendant and the attorney shall appear in person.